-After a court issues a child support order, it is important to remember that this order is not necessarily set in stone.
+After a court issues a child support order, it is important to remember that this order is not necessarily set in stone — you may be able to modify child support in NY & CT.
 After all, if there is one thing people can count on in this world, it is that nothing ever stays the same.

 However, if you are thinking of asking the court to modify a child support order, you better be prepared to offer a well-reasoned and compelling argument for doing so.
 Whether the child support order was issued by a New York court or a Connecticut court, very specific criteria must be met before your modification request will be granted.

 Seeking A Child Support Modification In New York